jh3y/tyto/README.md

 Examples:
 * the plan for the week ahead.
 * ingredient lists.
+* priority lists etc.
 * managing your xmas shopping

 To be honest, __tyto__ is in its very infant stages and is being shared to see if it gathers enough interest.
 It is also assumed that while it is being shared new uses will be discovered and features will be proposed as with any piece of tech.
 ###using tyto
 the nice thing about __tyto__ is that you can use it however you want to and it's easy to do so.
 If you just want to simply use it and try it out for a bit then simply do that by visiting [jh3y.github.io/tyto](http://jh3y.github.io/tyto), the beauty of 'no accounts necessary'.

+Your data will be persisted in the browser using localStorage so you can close the tab browser etc. and you won't lose anything.

+If you want to move to a different browser or machine, simply use the __export__ action to export a json file which can be loaded in wherever you use __tyto__.
 ####using tyto in your own environment to develop against, extend, etc.
 alternatively, if you want to use __tyto__ in your own environment or want to start hacking away at it and extending, configuring it etc. it's very easy!
 #####prerequisites